 4. Swim with stingrays at Gibbs Cay

 Located just off the coast of Grand Turk, Gibbs Cay is a small island that is also known as Stingray City.
-This is because stingrays love swimming around it.
+This is because stingrays love swimming around them.

 5. Go snorkeling at Coral Gardens